avijit-bairagi/avijit-bairagi/README.md

-- 👋 Hi, I’m @avijit-bairagi
+- 👋 Hi, I’m Avijit Bairagi.
-- 👀 I’m interested in having fun
+- 👀 I’m interested in having fun.
-- 🌱 I’m currently learning docker,kubernetes, micro-services
+- 🌱 I’m currently learning docker, kubernetes, micro-services.
 <!-- - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... -->